lucaromagnoli/dataservice/source/examples/books_scraper/improved.rst

 We also want to activate the cache in case we need to re-run the scraper.
 We can do this by setting the ``cache`` attribute to ``True``.
 By default, a file named ``cache.json`` will be created in the current working directory.
 You can also specify a custom path with the ``path`` key.
+Furthermore, the cache file will be written periodically to disk as well as on interrupt signals.
+You can set the interval in seconds with the ``write_interval`` key.
+Default is 20 * 60 seconds, i.e. 20 minutes.

 .. code-block:: python